Pages may take some seconds to load

 Rembrandt? or Flinck? possibly by one of these two artists.

+This method also has the advantage of enabling the inclusion of many drawings (albeit with question-marks) concerning which opinions are divided.
+The 'attributed to' Rembrandt section of the catalogue will therefore be large.
 A comparable system was employed - though using one or two letter x's or asterisks - by Professor Werner Sumowski (in his Drawings of the Rembrandt School, New York, vols 1–10, 1979 etc.).
 Like him, I have tried to suggest alternative attributions or to indicate further nuances of certainty regarding each attribution wherever appropriate, giving reasons for deviating from any widely-held opinions.
 But not every drawing requires new comments beyond re-affirming Benesch's remarks.

 Former Senior Curator (retired in 2009)

 Many people have helped me over the years to familiarise myself and grapple with the connoisseurship of drawings and of Rembrandt's drawings in particular.
 On a general level I remember with gratitude the help and tuition I received as a student from the late Michael Jaffé and from the head of the Department of Prints and Drawings when I first joined the British Museum in 1975, John Gere.
 The latter was also an ideal taskmaster, honing my skills (such as they are!) as a writer - he was renowned for the clarity and concision of his prose and for the perfection of his grammar, and happily passed his knowledge on.